 ABSTRACT

 The Majalgaon Reservoir, located in Beed district, Maharashtra, serves as a significant wetland ecosystem, providing habitat to a diverse range of avifaunal species.
-This study aims to document the diversity and ecogical significance of the avifauna in and around the reservoir.
-The survey of avifauna was carried out for one year (January 2024 to december 2024).
+This study aims to document the diversity and ecological significance of the avifauna in and around the reservoir.
+The survey of avifauna was carried out for one year (January 2024 to December 2024).
 A total of 38 bird species were identified during the study.
 There are 16 families represented among the recorded bird species.
 The species belong to 11 different orders.
-The dominant family is Ardeidae with 5 species, including Little Egret, Cattle Egret, Large Egret, Grey Heron, Indian Pond Heron.
+The dominant family is Ardeidae, with 5 species, including Little Egret, Cattle Egret, Large Egret, Grey Heron, and Indian Pond Heron.
 This dominance indicates the importance of wetlands and aquatic habitats in supporting a diverse range of water birds in the reservoir area.
 Out of the 38 species, 35 are classified as Least Concern (LC), indicating that they are not currently facing significant threats.
 However, two species—the Oriental Darter and the Black-winged Pratincole—are classified as Near Threatened (NT), meaning they are at risk of becoming vulnerable if existing threats persist.
 The Lovebird, an escaped captive species, has a variable conservation status due to its introduced population in the wild.
-Additionally, several species, including the Black-winged Pratincole and the Rosy Starling, are migratory, emphasizing the importance of conserving both their breeding and wintering habitats.
+Additionally, several species, including the Black-winged Pratincole and the Rosy Starling, are migratory, emphasizing the importance of conserving their breeding and wintering habitats.
 The study underscores the importance of the Majalgaon Reservoir as a biodiversity hotspot and calls for the implementation of conservation measures to mitigate threats such as habitat degradation, water pollution, and human disturbances.
 This research provides baseline data for future studies and contributes to the understanding of wetland ecosystems in semi-arid regions, emphasizing the need for integrated management strategies to ensure the long-term sustainability of avifaunal diversity in the region.

 1. INTRODUCTION

 Birds are one of the most diverse and ecologically significant groups of organisms, playing a crucial role in maintaining ecosystem balance.
 They contribute to essential ecological functions such as pollination, seed dispersal, and pest control.
 Additionally, birds serve as bioindicators of environmental health, making the study of avifaunal diversity a key component of ecological research and conservation efforts.
-Wetlands and reservoirs, in particular, act as critical habitats for a wide range of avian species by providing nesting, feeding, and roosting sites for both resident and migratory birds.
+Wetlands and reservoirs, in particular, act as critical habitats for a wide range of avian species by providing nesting, feeding, and roosting sites for resident and migratory birds.

 The Majalgaon Reservoir, located in the Beed district of Maharashtra, is an important freshwater ecosystem that supports diverse avifaunal species.
 This man-made reservoir offers a mix of open water, marshlands, and surrounding grasslands, creating ideal conditions for bird populations.
 Despite its ecological significance, limited systematic studies have been conducted on the avian diversity of this region.
 Assessing the species composition, abundance, and seasonal variations of birds in the Majalgaon Reservoir can provide valuable insights into habitat utilization patterns and the overall health of the ecosystem.

 Numerous studies have been conducted worldwide on avifaunal diversity in wetland and reservoir ecosystems, emphasizing the importance of conservation efforts in mitigating biodiversity loss.
 Wan Chen et al. (2024) highlighted the significance of future conservation initiatives, particularly in addressing the risks faced by endangered bird species.
-Hussen Yasin (2022) provided evidence that a greater number of insectivorous bird species utilize various types of agroforestry landscapes as habitats and foraging sites, underscoring the need for conservation efforts to focus on these modified ecosystems.
+Yasin and Tekalign (2022) provided evidence that a greater number of insectivorous bird species utilize various types of agroforestry landscapes as habitats and foraging sites, underscoring the need for conservation efforts to focus on these modified ecosystems.